 Chicken satay with peanut sauce

 I’ll admit, having a familiar dish first was reassuring.
-However, any worry about the other food quickly melted away with the first bites.
+However, any apprehension about the other food quickly melted away with the first bites.
 I love that we brought home a fabulous recipe for both the satay and peanut sauce, which we will put to good use.

 Char Kway Teow